Future Leaders Peer Review College and Panel College

 The process will be supported by a Peer Review College and a Panel Review College that will play a vital part in identifying the best UK and international early career researchers and innovators; and the best proposals for use of the special Fellowships support we are offering.

-UKRI is inviting applicants to form both Colleges.
-We welcome applications from across all disciplines, and we aim to build Colleges which include expertise across research and innovation, across universities, research organisations and businesses.
+UKRI will be inviting additional applicants to form both Colleges.
+We aim to build Colleges which include expertise across research and innovation, across universities, research Organisations and businesses.
 UKRI aims to ensure a good diversity of Panel College members in terms of protected characteristics, career stage, background, discipline, host organisation and location.
-International and industry-based applications are particularly welcomed, as well as those from within UK universities and independent research organisations.
+International and industry-based applications will be particularly welcome, as well as those from within UK universities and independent research organisations.

 There will be two FLF calls per year and it is expected that Peer Review College members will review up to four proposals per call.
 There will be four panel meetings per year and it is expected that Panel College members will attend all at least one per year, with others attending more to ensure consistency.

-For more information about these roles, please contact firstname.lastname@example.org.
+For more information about these roles, please contact UKRI Fellows.

 Peer Review College